1. Introduction

 If you would like to find out more about Kixy services and products, or if you have any other questions, please see the Terms & Conditions, or contact us via our chat or website.

 Kixy LTD is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 for the provision of payment services (reference number: 814005).
-Kixy LTD is registered with the Financial Conduct Authority as an EMD Agent of PayrNet Limited, an Electronic Money Institution authorised by the Financial Conduct Authority (reference number: 900594).
 Kixy LTD's registered address: 40 Gracechurch Street, London, England, EC3V 0BT.
-Kixy is not a bank, the Kixy account is an e-money account.
 For Canadian customers, Kixy Services Inc. is registered with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Service Business (MSB) with registration number M21855906.